 "For one moment, we can make it right."

 Phantom sealed their lips together.
-Fenton's hands flew to Phantom's shoulders and stayed there, immobilized by the conflicting desire to push the ghost away and to pull the ghost closer.
+Fenton's hands flew to Phantom's shoulders and stayed there, immobilized by the conflicting desire to push him away and to pull the ghost closer.
 Phantom placed his hand on Fenton's hip bone and slipped his fingers beneath his white T-shirt.
-The icy fingers danced across Fenton's heated skin, and it was all Fenton could do to hold onto the ghost's shoulders as a wave of pleasure washed over him.
+The icy fingers danced across Fenton's heated skin, and it was all Fenton could do to hold onto the ghost's shoulders as a wave of desire washed over him.
 The cold touch should have snapped Fenton out of whatever spell Phantom had spun on him, but the contrast in temperatures only pulled him in deeper.

 Phantom's tongue traced Fenton's lips, and Fenton parted them without thinking.
 The cold tongue entered his mouth and grazed over his tongue.
 Fenton's facial muscles twitched.
 He hadn't liked the thought of swapping saliva with Valerie, and he didn't relish the thought of doing so now with his ghost half.
 Phantom's tongue explored and prodded his mouth, but his touches were light, cautious; his tongue flinched away a little every time it touched something, and Fenton realized the ghost felt the same way.